Zeioth/vim-doxygen/README.md

 ## Credits
-This project is a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
-We take most base functions from that project so please support the the author.
+This project started as a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
+We use its boiler plate functions to manage directories in vimscript with good compatibility across operative systems.
+So please support its author too if you can!

 ## TODOS